 In 2020, Ketanji Brown Jackson gave the Martin Luther King Jr. Day lecture at the University of Michigan Law School and was honored at the University of Chicago Law School's third annual Judge James B. Parsons Legacy Dinner.

 In 2020, the D.C.
-Circuit affirmed Ketanji Brown Jackson's ruling dismissing the wrongful death and product liability lawsuits related to Malaysia Airlines Flight 370.
+Circuit affirmed Ketanji Brown Jackson's ruling in the case regarding the disappearance of Malaysia Airlines Flight 370.

 On March 30, 2021, President Biden announced his intention to nominate Ketanji Brown Jackson as a United States circuit judge for the District of Columbia Circuit.

-On April 19, 2021, Ketanji Brown Jackson's nomination to be a United States circuit judge for the District of Columbia Circuit was sent to the Senate.
-Biden nominated Jackson to the seat vacated by Judge Merrick Garland.
+On April 19, 2021, Ketanji Brown Jackson's nomination for the United States circuit judge for the District of Columbia Circuit was sent to the Senate.

-On April 28, 2021, a hearing on Ketanji Brown Jackson's nomination was held before the Senate Judiciary Committee, where she was questioned about several of her rulings against the Trump administration.
+On April 28, 2021, the Senate Judiciary Committee held a hearing on Ketanji Brown Jackson's nomination.
+During the hearing, she was questioned about several of her rulings against the Trump administration.

-On June 4, 2021, Don McGahn testified behind closed doors under an agreement reached with the Biden administration, while the Committee on the Judiciary of the U.S. House of Representatives v.
-McGahn case was still pending.
+On June 4, 2021, Don McGahn testified behind closed doors under an agreement reached with the Biden administration.

 On June 17, 2021, Ketanji Brown Jackson's service as a district judge ended when she was elevated to the court of appeals.

-In 2021, Ketanji Brown Jackson was elevated to the United States Court of Appeals for the District of Columbia Circuit by President Joe Biden.
+In 2021, Joe Biden elevated Ketanji Brown Jackson to the United States Court of Appeals for the District of Columbia Circuit.

 In the summer of 2021, Ketanji Brown Jackson joined the U.S. Court of Appeals for the D.C.
 Circuit.

-In January 2022, The New York Times reported that Ketanji Brown Jackson had not yet written a body of appeals court opinions expressing a legal philosophy.
+In January 2022, The New York Times reported that Jackson had "not yet written a body of appeals court opinions expressing a legal philosophy" because she had recently joined the U.S. Court of Appeals for the D.C.
+Circuit.

 On June 30, 2022, Ketanji Brown Jackson was sworn in and became an associate justice at noon, when Breyer's retirement went into effect.